 The hunter didn’t try to leave again until after the sun had risen.
 The woodpecker took off to let the others know he was on his way.
 Just before the hunter arrived, the tortoise snapped through the strap and the Bodhisatta took off into the woods.
 But the tortoise, his mouth smeared with blood, was too weak with exhaustion to move and the hunter put him in a bag.

-To return the favor, the Bodhisatta let the hunter see him and pretended to be weak.
-So the hunter took chase, following the slow-moving Bodhisatta through the forest.
-Once he was far enough away the Bodhisatta took off at full speed back to his friends.
+To save his friend, the Bodhisatta pretended to be weak and let the hunter see him.
+The hunter took chase, following the slow-moving Bodhisatta through the forest.
+Once he was far enough away, the Bodhisatta took off at full speed back to his friends.
 He ripped open the bag and let the tortoise out.
-All three took off, and when the hunter returned, they were gone.
+When the hunter returned, all three animals were gone.

 In the Lifetime of the Buddha

 The hunter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew Devadatta had tried also to kill him in the past.
+When he was informed that Devadatta had made plans to kill him, the Buddha told his disciples this story so they knew that Devadatta had also tried to kill him in the past.

 The woodpecker and tortoise were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.